FedeDP/ncursesFM/README.md

 Ncurses File Manager for linux

 It has following features for now:
 * basic file/dir functions support: copy/paste/cut, new/remove, rename.
+Only 1 file, or 1 directory per time can be copied.
+Multiple copy is being worked on.
 * 2 tabs support.
 * iso mount support -> you must have fuseiso installed.
 * open files with $editor (settings defined) var.